top of page

 “Each mission became more scientifically productive as the program went on,” says Paul Spudis, a scientist at the Lunar and Planetary Institute. “[But] the simple fact that each mission was providing a great scientific return didn’t really impress very many people other than lunar scientists.”

 Only one professional scientist has visited the moon.
-Geologist Harrison “Jack” Schmitt was one of the astronauts aboard Apollo 17 on this day so long ago.
+Geologist Harrison “Jack” Schmitt was one of the astronauts aboard Apollo 17 in 1972.
 If other missions had occurred, they would have included more geologists with an eye better-trained as to which moon samples are worth collecting.

 Moreover, the early lunar flights, by necessity, focused on the landing sites that were considered safer.
 Later flights could have angled for increased levels of difficulty.
 There was even talk of landing on the far side of the moon—the dark side that we never see from Earth.
 It would have been riskier, which left many opposed to the idea, but “that is an awfully large area to leave unexplored,” Schmitt believes.